adityapandey-office/customer-segmentation-project/README.md

 - Try different clustering algorithms (DBSCAN, Hierarchical Clustering)
 - Use more features for segmentation
 - Deploy model using Streamlit or Flask

+## How to Run
+1. Install required libraries: pip install pandas numpy matplotlib scikit-learn

+2. Open Jupyter Notebook:
+   python -m notebook

+3. Run the notebook step by step

+## Dataset Source
+This dataset is a sample mall customer dataset used for learning customer segmentation.